 Sport horse auctions

 In the world of sport horses, understanding what drives their market value is a complex endeavor.
-This summer through FIREbird summer grant program, student Whitney Stiverson and faculty mentor Dr. Michelle Kibler have been diving into this niche yet impactful field through the former’s research project, “Buyer Valuation of Sport Horses Sold Through Online Auctions.”
-They aim to identify the physical characteristics that affect how much buyers are willing to spend on sport horses, which are horses used in disciplines such as eventing, jumping, and dressage.
+Last summer through FIREbird summer grant program, student Whitney Stiverson and faculty mentor Dr. Michelle Kibler dove into this niche yet impactful field through the former’s research project, “Buyer Valuation of Sport Horses Sold Through Online Auctions.”
+They aimed to identify the physical characteristics that affect how much buyers are willing to spend on sport horses, which are horses used in disciplines such as eventing, jumping, and dressage.

 “We’ve done similar studies for other types of horses, like thoroughbreds and stock horses, but sport horses are relatively unexplored,” said Kibler, an associate professor of agribusiness.
 “This research fills a crucial gap.”